 It is vitally important that you contact school as soon as you know that your child will be staying at home due to illness or any other circumstances.
 This is to ensure your child is safe.
 If your contact details have changed please ensure your inform the school office.

-Sarah Howard, our Every Child Matters Coordinator, monitors attendance closely.
+The Attendance Officer, monitors attendance closely.
 Attendance below our school target of 95% will be investigated.
 Following investigation, any unresolved issues or attendance percentages of less than 90% could result in parents receiving a FINE.

 The Department for Education (DfE) has announced important amendments to legislation surrounding holidays in term time.